Jobs that allow you to travel sound simple.

 The wrong person may feel like they live on standby.

-Cruise ship jobs are some of the clearest jobs that let you travel.
+Cruise ship jobs are some of the clearest jobs that allow you to travel.

 You live and work on the ship while it moves between ports.